 U.S. law (8 U.S.C. § 1158) states that “any alien who is physically present in the United States or who arrives in the United States (whether or not at a designated port of arrival and including an alien who is brought to the United States after having been interdicted in international or United States waters), irrespective of such alien’s status, may apply for asylum.”

 Aliens seeking asylum must apply within one year of arriving in the U.S. and they cannot have been convicted of a serious crime or engaged in persecution themselves.
 The statute makes an exception “if the Attorney General determines that the alien may be removed, pursuant to a bilateral or multilateral agreement,” to a safe third country.
 The process begins with an interview with an asylum officer (AO) during which “credible fear” is established.
 If an AO determines “credible fear” exists, then the claim is referred to an immigration court.
-An alien who is not found to have a credible fear of persecution will be processed for removal by ICE but may request review of that determination by an Immigration Judge (IJ).
+An alien who is not found to have a credible fear of persecution will be processed for removal by U.S. Immigration and Customs Enforcement (ICE) but may request review of that determination by an Immigration Judge (IJ).
 If the alien does not request review by an IJ, or the IJ also determines that the alien does not have a legitimate credible fear claim, he/she will be removed from the U.S.

 According to DHS, a statistically significant proportion of asylum claims are fraudulent, but this is nothing new.
 During a 2012 investigation into New York asylum mills, federal prosecutors arrested 30 immigration lawyers, paralegals and interpreters who had assisted asylum-seekers in filing bogus applications.
 Even today, some migrants are coached about what to say and not to say when claiming asylum.